 My father is visiting us and he’s 100% Italian.
 I just had to make him some of my famous gluten free pesto sauce!
 The most delicious pesto sauce I have ever made contained blanched, slivered almonds instead of pine nuts.
 Since I had about 2 tablespoons of pine nuts left, I used them up by substituting them for 2 tablespoons of almonds.
 Dad loved it, even went back for seconds!
 Perhaps not the healthiest meal for someone in their 90s, but hey, he’s on vacation, and the garlic is extremely healthy!
 I hope you enjoy this recipe as much as we did.

-UPDATE: I’ve since made this recipe using all almonds and it was just as delicious, if not more!
+UPDATE: I’ve since made this recipe using all almonds (soaked overnight and skin removed) and it was just as delicious, if not more!
 Continue reading “Basil Almond Gluten Free Pesto Sauce”

 Mid business taxes, and in a rush for a quick lunch I popped my head in the frig for a quick gluten-free sandwich and saw some cheddar cheese.
 I haven’t had a grilled cheese sandwich in a couple of years, but just didn’t want a plain one, but one more on the style of California cuisine.
 I pictured sautéed onion and roasted peppers, but no time for that!
 I decided to spread my bread with some basil paste and layer each slice with cheddar cheese and plop it in the frying pan.
 Great and fast!
 I loved it, but did miss the sautéed veggies!
 Just remember, a gluten-free grilled cheese sandwich doesn’t have to be plain.
 Add any of your faves, including meat, such as chicken, bacon, etc. If you’re in a rush, this one is sure to please!